Nimrod David Pfeffer

 B i o g r a p h y

-Nimrod David Pfeffer is a conductor at The Metropolitan Opera, and Music Director of the Lyric Opera Company of Guatemala.
+Nimrod David Pfeffer is a conductor at The Metropolitan Opera in New York, and Music Director of the Lyric Opera Company of Guatemala.

-His recent conducting engagements include The Mariinsky Theatre Orchestra, The San Francisco Symphony Orchestra, the Hungarian State Opera Orchestra, the Palau de les Arts Reina Sofía in Valencia, The Juilliard Opera, and the Israeli Opera.
+He has appeared recently The Mariinsky Theatre Orchestra, The San Francisco Symphony Orchestra, the Hungarian State Opera Orchestra, the Palau de les Arts Reina Sofía in Valencia, The Juilliard Opera, and the New Israeli Opera.